-And don’t forget to read The Triumph of Classical Management Over Lean Management, Irrational Institutions, and Improvement to gain a complete understanding of how you can more effectively advance progressive management.
+And don’t forget to read The Triumph of Classical Management Over Lean Management, Irrational Institutions, and The Aesthetic Compass to gain a complete understanding of how you can more effectively advance progressive management.
 This series of four books meticulously expose the forces that guide leaders’ thinking which results in maintaining the status quo and continued adherence to archaic classical management.
 Progress is made when minds are opened.

 Reviews of Management Mysterium